"The threat Grid with the ability to observe the sandboxing, analyze, and perform investigations of different malicious files has been great."

 Sophos Intercept X stops the widest range of attacks with a unique combination of deep learning malware detection, exploit prevention, anti-ransomware, and more.

-Cortex XDR by Palo Alto Networks is ranked 6th in Endpoint Protection for Business (EPP) with 30 reviews while Sophos Intercept X is ranked 8th in Endpoint Protection for Business (EPP) with 51 reviews.
-Cortex XDR by Palo Alto Networks is rated 8.2, while Sophos Intercept X is rated 8.4.
+Cortex XDR by Palo Alto Networks is ranked 5th in Endpoint Protection for Business (EPP) with 34 reviews while Sophos Intercept X is ranked 7th in Endpoint Protection for Business (EPP) with 54 reviews.
+Cortex XDR by Palo Alto Networks is rated 8.4, while Sophos Intercept X is rated 8.6.
 The top reviewer of Cortex XDR by Palo Alto Networks writes "Has a centralized console and does predictive analysis of malware".
 On the other hand, the top reviewer of Sophos Intercept X writes "Great reporting and good training with a pretty straightforward setup".
-Cortex XDR by Palo Alto Networks is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, SentinelOne, Symantec End-User Endpoint Security and Check Point Harmony Endpoint, whereas Sophos Intercept X is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Kaspersky Endpoint Security for Business, SentinelOne and Seqrite Endpoint Security.
+Cortex XDR by Palo Alto Networks is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, SentinelOne, Symantec End-User Endpoint Security and Check Point Harmony Endpoint, whereas Sophos Intercept X is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Kaspersky Endpoint Security for Business, SentinelOne and Webroot Business Endpoint Protection.
 See our Cortex XDR by Palo Alto Networks vs. Sophos Intercept X report.

 See our list of best Endpoint Protection for Business (EPP) vendors.